WePesa/blockchain-proof-of-concept/README.md

 * Fee to write: Write a record has a cost.

 With this properties in mind, we want to validate the viability of using a blockchain database for a web projects.

+## Goals

+* Fast data propagation between continents
+* Write data at Europe and Read at North America
+* Extract cost metrics
+* Extract deploy time

+## User stories

+* As a user, I want to publish a post
+* As a user, I want to view a post
+* As a user, I want to view all posts

+## Amazon Web Services

+To setup the same environment used for this experiment, the next machines will be needed:

+Ireland:
+* 2x t2.micro

+Oregon:
+* 2x t2.micro

+The same configuration is used for both countries.

+## Toolset

+* Java 8
+* Spring Boot